The sneakers eyelets don't contain nickel, but are made of metal we didn't source ourselves.

 The pigments used to dye leather, rubber and cotton aren't natural products.

-We used natural dyes made from plants and minerals in 2012 and 2013 on 40% of our production, but the quality of the reds wasn't up to our standards.
+We used natural dyes made from plants and minerals in 2012 and 2013 on 40% of our production, but the quality of colors wasn't up to our standards.

 In order to get stable color, without fading, for now, VEJA needs to use conventional dyes that comply with safety regulations and does not use dangerous or prohibited chemicals.